PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 - - -

 The Prince was glad to find the trail, being tired of fields, forest and ferns.
-A biting chill with little sun, at least, not since the bright morning.
+A biting chill with little sun, at least not since the bright morning.

 His clothes and pack soaked through.
-His muscles ached; he had never walked so far with such a weight.
+His muscles ached; he had never walked so far, with such weight.
 He could not stop yet though.
-The tall holly hedges obscured the hut which came into The Prince's view, round the corner along the trail.
+The tall holly hedges obscured the hut which came into view round the corner, along the trail.
 A small opening with stables, a wooden shack and a grain silo.

 The Prince stood outside the shack.
-The buildings had been well maintained.
+The buildings were maintained to a high standard.
 A neatly painted door opened and an old man in a leather apron looked at The Prince.

 “Greetings.”
 The Prince declared, as a Knight would.

 “Look at you, what a mess.” the old man replied informally.
-“You'd better come inside then.” and he left the doorway, leaving the door open.
+“You'd better come inside.” and he left the doorway, leaving it open as invitation.
 The Prince entered.
-A bare small room with a long tressel bench along the facing wall.
+A small room, bare wooden walls with a long tressel bench along the facing wall.
 The man had gone through another door to his left, which was open.
+The old man came back with an arm full of a folded robe, rough towels and underclothes.

+“Were you chasing a bolted horse all night?” the old man chuckled, adding: “through a stinking marsh?”, he laughed.
+The knight flinched to respond, thinking fast to adapt his excuse, but the old man cut him off; “No!
+Don't explain, I don't want to know.
+I like to be stationed off the main trail for a reason.” he explained.

+After putting the bundle of clothes on the bench, he noticed the open front door which he closed, giving The Prince an accusing glare.
+The he chuckled again and patted The Prince on the shoulder: “Get yourself dry young man, can't have a knight looking sorry for himself.” and left through the other door, closing it behind him.

+The Prince eased the pack straps off each of his shoulders, squatting to rest the heavy bulk on the bench.
+The release of the weight was angelic.
+With only the weight of his plate armour and the sodden robes, he felt as light as a fether.
+He sat next to his pack and it was the sweetest relief, his arm resting on the canvas pack, he thought he could sit forever.

+“Normal people close doors after them.” he said to himself, “shit...”, and thought: “the first surprise of many probably.”

+He shook his gauntlets off, and wrinkled fingers showed him how numb they were while he tried to unbuckle his greaves.
+Undressing the plate suit, each part unburdening his muscles.

+“”